ClinSeq/Clinical-Cancer-Genomics-Course/docs/lab_session/workspace_KI.md

 ### vt

 [vt](https://github.com/atks/vt) is a variant tool set that discovers short variants from Next Generation Sequencing data.
 We will use this for the purpose of splitting multi-allelic variants.

+### SAGE

+[SAGE](https://github.com/hartwigmedical/hmftools/tree/master/sage) is a precise and highly sensitive somatic SNV, MNV and small INDEL caller.
+It has dynamically scaling sensitivity based on the depth of the provided tumor and germline BAMs, but performs best if both BAMs have at least 30x typical depth.